JorPV/ToDo-assignment-WINC/README.md

 # To-Do list assignment

- Fetch the data from the API listening at'http://localhost:3000/'
+ Fetch the data from the API listening at 'http://localhost:3000/'

 1. Write a task to-do and add it into the list by pressing the key "Enter" or clicking the button "Add".
 2. Delete a task from the list by clicking the trash icon.